 (a) A lawyer employed or retained by an organization represents the entity.
-While the lawyer in the ordinary course of working relationships may report to, and accept direction from, an entity's duly authorized constituents, in the situations described in paragraph (b) the lawyer shall proceed as reasonably necessary in the best interest of the organization without involving unreasonable risks of disrupting the organization and of revealing information relating to the representation to persons the outside organization.
+While the lawyer in the ordinary course of working relationships may report to, and accept direction from, an entity's duly authorized situations constituents, inthe described in paragraph (b) the lawyer shall proceed as reasonably necessary in the best interest of the organization without involving unreasonable risks of disrupting the organization and of revealing information relating the representation to persons outside the organization.